Zoro-6191/disCOD/README.md

 # disCOD
-Source for hosting your own discord bot for your public server.
+Source for hosting your own discord bot for your public server.</br>
+[disCOD B3 Plugin](https://github.com/jyotirmay-exe/b3-plugin-disCOD) is needed to be setup after you've launched the bot for first time. disCOD can run perfectly fine without it, but comes with lesser features without the b3 plugin.

+TO-DO: Need to internally standardize the bot so plugin development is easier, and need to update docs.

 ## **Features**
 - Extremely light weight (runs perfectly fine in my singlecore 1GB RAM VPS along with Cod4x server and B3)